 It’s a wonder I ever get anything done….

-The white hutch and glass was too much; the result made the hutch look too formal and fancy.
-My goal for the dining room was to create a casual space to use year round and not for a day in November and December.
-The glass back, shelves and sides glared at me.
+It was too much glass and it made the hutch feel too pretty and formal for my dining room.
+My goal for this space was to create a more comfortable room that would be used year round and not for a day in November and December.

 This is a close up of the interior of the hutch.
-As the photo illustrates, I was not the neatest painter.
-I was antsy to finish this chalk paint project.
-However, it was my sloppy paint job that sparked my curiosity to paint glass.
-With the slopping paint job I had two options:
+As the photo illustrates, I am not the neatest painter.
+I get antsy to finish and with my sister in town I was ready to put down the paint brush.

 I loved the look and the paint decreased the impact of the glass doors and shelves.
 The change was dramatic.
 This is what painted glass looks like…you would not know if I hadn’t told you.

 This is the finished painted glass.
 I love it.
-My family never noticed the hutch’s painted glass.
-The space behind the ceramic pumpkin was painted glass.
+My family never noticed the glass was painted.
+Behind the ceramic pumpkin and plates is painted glass.
 The paint warmed up the hutch and toned down the glass, making it less formal and more cozy for the dining room.

 I love it!!!!